Optimal distinctiveness theory: Tenets and mechanisms

 The following are the tenets of optimal distinctiveness theory as explicitly stated by Dr. Brewer in her 1991 work, "The social self: on being the same and different at the same time" on page 478:

 A1.
 Social identification will be strongest for social groups or categories at that level of inclusiveness which resolves the conflict between needs for differentiation of the self and assimilation with others.

 A2.
 Optimal distinctiveness is independent of the evaluative implications of group membership, although, other things being equal, individuals will prefer positive group identities to negative identities.

 A3.
 Distinctiveness of a given social identity is context-specific.
 It depends on the frame of reference within which possible social identities are defined at a particular time, which can range from participants in a specific social gathering to the entire human race.

 A4.
 The optimal level of category distinctiveness or inclusiveness is a function of the relative strength (steepness) of the opposing drives for assimilation and differentiation.
-For any individual, the relative strengthe of the two needs is determined by cultural norms, individual socialization, and recent experience.
+For any individual, the relative strength of the two needs is determined by cultural norms, individual socialization, and recent experience.

 Brewer (1991) continues by stating that an alternative basic tenet of the theory is that "excessive" distinctiveness is detrimental to an individual since it can create stigma, negative self-concept, and an undesirable social identity.